Dipesh-Padhiar-66/DP-Web-Cam-Recorder/README.md

 Other than using GuiPy and editing, copying and pasting, at no point did I do any coding.
 I learned that to improve ChatGPT responses you must give as much information as possible, but you must also be very specific when asking for what you want.

-The experiment was a success
+The experiment was a success.
+I've included the .py script that you can study and use (under the GPL